b01/d3/README.txt

 STEP 1:
 -----------------
-	You will need to rename "settings.php.txt" to "setttings.php", the sites bootstrap will pick it up.
+	You will need to rename "D3/settings.php.txt" to "D3/setttings.php", the sites bootstrap will pick it up.

 	After you remove the .txt extension from the settings file, you will also need to make following required changes: